Isle of Wight Guru

 You might assume that a skateboarding club would be aimed entirely at grunting teenagers wearing NOFX and Less Than Jake hoodies (Ed: please update your references from 1998).

-Well, not at John Cattle's Skate Club in Wootton which is a non-profit skate club which runs adults only sessions as well as general skating sessions and lessons for children.
+Well, not at John Cattle's Skate Club in Wootton, which is a non-profit skate club that runs adults only sessions as well as general skating sessions and lessons for children.

 The website says they've had women over 60 coming along to skateboard for the first time.
 Reckon I might book my mother onto an intensive skateboarding week for her birthday.